-- All electronic messages to or from City elected officials where City business is discussed, whether on City-provided electronic messaging systems or on personal systems or web server pages are subject to disclosure through valid public records or litigation discovery requests. - Messages sent electronically can be intercepted inside or outside the agency and, as such, any expectation of confidentiality is limited.
-Accordingly, proprietary or confidential information should not be sent through e-mail, instant messages or other social media sites. - All electronic messages stored in City-provided electronic messaging systems or composed, sent, or received by City elected officials, regardless of their content, are, by law, public records of the City.
+- All electronic messages to or from City elected officials members where City business is discussed, whether on City-provided electronic messaging systems or on personal systems or web server pages are subject to disclosure through valid public records or litigation discovery requests. - Messages sent electronically can be intercepted inside or outside the agency and, as such, any expectation of confidentiality is limited.
+Accordingly, proprietary or confidential information should not be sent through e-mail, instant messages or other social media sites. - All electronic messages stored in City-provided electronic messaging systems or composed, sent, or received by membersCity elected officials, regardless of their content, are, by law, public records of the City.
 This includes e-mail that is accessed using City-provided electronic messaging resources via external e-mail systems, such as Yahoo!, Gmail, Hotmail, MSN Mail, AOL, Comcast, and other e-mail services offered by Internet service providers.
-In order to aid in record retention and organization, the City-provided electronic messaging system will be programmed to provide an automatic copy of all electronic messages sent to and from City elected officials, regardless of whether those messages are ultimately determined to be exempt from disclosure. - If the information transmitted by electronic messages relates to the "transaction of public business," that information shall not be deleted or otherwise disposed of unless done in accordance with a records retention schedule set forth in Oregon City Resolution No. 09-31.
-Each e-mail message or posting must be evaluated for content to determine which
+In order to aid in record retention and organization, the Cityprovided electronic messaging system will be programmed to provide an automatic copy of all electronic messages sent to and from membersCity elected officials, regardless of whether those messages are ultimately determined to be exempt from disclosure. - If the information transmitted by electronic messages relates to the "transaction of public business," that information shall not be deleted or otherwise disposed of unless done in accordance with a records retention schedule set forth in Oregon City Resolution No. 09-31.
+Each e-mail message or posting must be evaluated for content to determine which retention procedure to apply. -Any e-mail message deleted will be permanently deleted and non-retrievable after 90-days of date received.
+The City Recorder shall assist members City elected officials, as requested, in making retention decisions such determination.

-- retention procedure to apply.
-The City Recorder shall assist City elected officials, as requested, in making such determination. - The legal "custodian" responsible for retaining electronic messages on privately-maintained electronic messaging systems will normally be either the originator of the message for outgoing messages or the receiver of the message for incoming messages.
-The City shall not be deemed the legal custodian of messages that are not included in city-maintained back-up files. - When a public records request is made to the City that includes records retained by an elected official of the City, the City Recorder shall notify the affected official(s).
-Under the City's public records policy, the elected official has five days from the date of receipt of a request for public records, including for electronic messages, to deny, grant, deny in part, or grant in part the request.
-Alternatively, the elected official shall within five (5) business days explain why more time is needed for a full response.
+- The legal "custodian" responsible for retaining electronic messages on privately-maintained electronic messaging systems will normally be either the originator of the message for outgoing messages or the receiver of the message for incoming messages.
+The City shall not be deemed the legal custodian of messages that are not included in Ceity-maintained back-up files. - When a public records request is made to the City that includes records retained by an elected/appointed memberofficial of the City, the City Recorder shall notify the affected memberofficial(s).
+Under the City's public records policy, the memberelected official has five days from the date of receipt of a request for public records, including for electronic messages, to deny, grant, deny in part, or grant in part the request.
+Alternatively, the memberelected official shall within five (5) business days explain why more time is needed for a full response.
 Failure to respond within the seven day deadline shall be deemed a denial.
 Expiration of this seven day period triggers the right to initiate proceedings in circuit court to challenge the denial.
-The elected official may consult the City Attorney for advice in dealing with a request for public records.
-Further representation of an elected official shall be a determination of the City Manager or City Commission.
-It is the responsibility of each City Commissioner to acquire appropriate training in retention of electronic messages.
-The City Recorder's Office is available to assist the City Commission with regard to standard retention practices. - Electronic messages are frequently inadequate in conveying mood and context.
-Elected officials should carefully consider how the recipient might interpret a message before composing or sending it.
+The memberelected official may consult the City Attorney for advice in dealing with a request for public records.
+Further representation of an memberelected official shall be a determination of the City Manager or City Commission.
+It is the responsibility of each membercity Commissioner to acquire appropriate training in retention of electronic messages.
+The City Recorder's Office is available to assist the member City Commission with regard to standard retention practices. - Electronic messages are frequently inadequate in conveying mood and context.
+Elected official Members should carefully consider how the recipient might interpret a message before composing or sending it.